-In the front of your BMW’s engine you have what is called the serpentine belt system.
+In the front of your BMW’s engine, you have what is called the serpentine belt system.
 This system is critical as it uses some of the rotational torque from your engine to run the electrical, cooling, and power steering systems.
-The power is generated from the large lowest pulley called the crank pulley and through pulley system and belts the electric generator, power steering pump, and water pump are spun.
-The belts are made out of reinforced rubber and are precisely measured to length to provide enough mechanical grip to spin the pulleys.
-If for any reason the serpentine belt were to slip off or break your BMW would lose electrical power, steering would become heavy, and if run your BMW long enough your engine could overheat.
-In short you’d need to pull over and call a tow truck.
+The power is generated from the large lowest pulley called the crank pulley and through the pulley system and belts the electric generator, power steering pump, and water pump are spun.
+The belts are made out of reinforced rubber and are precisely measured in length to provide enough mechanical grip to spin the pulleys.
+If for any reason the serpentine belt were to slip off or break your BMW would lose electrical power, the steering would become heavy, and if run your BMW long enough your engine could overheat.
+In short, you’d need to pull over and call a tow truck.

 Your BMW’s serpentine belt system can develop issues in a couple of ways.
 The belt being made out of rubber can dry crack with age.
 This will cause it to lose grip and eventually snap or shred to pieces if it is not changed on time.